Lung cancer is the second most common kind of cancer.

 This innovative new version of the CT scan takes pictures of your lungs from many angles to create a four-dimensional image.

 It can help doctors more precisely identify where in the lungs the tumor is and whether the cancer has spread to other parts of the chest.

 Computers can analyze CT scans and tissue samples much faster than doctors.

 Researchers have already trained one computer program to read and analyze lung tissue samples.
 The program diagnosed two common types of lung cancer (adenocarcinomas and squamous cell cancers) with

-Surgery can cure some early-stage cancers that haven’t spread outside the lungs.
+Surgery can cure some early stage cancers that haven’t spread outside the lungs.
 Surgeons now perform lung cancer procedures through smaller incisions.
 This may lead to fewer complications than open surgery.

 Video-assisted thoracic surgery (VATS) is another new technique that lets surgeons operate through smaller incisions.
-VATS may result in less pain and a shorter hospital stay compared to open surgery.
+VATS may result in less pain and a shorter hospital stay compared with open surgery.
 It’s not yet clear whether it can treat larger tumors.

 The typical chemotherapy regimen for lung cancer is four to six cycles of two or more drugs combined.